djimmyp/Bash/Log Rotation/README.md

 In order to keep these files accurate, the engineers will schedule a nightly process to rotate the logs.
 This rotation will increment the number in each file, and archive (or in our case, delete) any files older than a specified number of days.
 A new, empty, log file should also be created.
 Logs can have any name, but will always follow the pattern logtype.number.log where the number is the current age of the file.

+This application takes a required integer parameter, and an optional string parameter.
+The integer is the number of previous logs to keep, while the string is the path to the directory the logs are kept in (defaults to log).